efficiently/larasset/README.md

     composer require efficiently/larasset:dev-master
     ```

-3. Turn on your application debug mode, in your `app/config/app.php` file:
+3. Turn on your application debug mode, create or edit the `app/config/local/app.php` file:

     ```php
+    <?php

+    return [
         'debug' => true,
+        // Others config options....
+    ];
     ```

-    Note: It is strongly recommended that you turn off error detail in a production environment.
+    Note: It is strongly recommended that you turn off error detail in your production environment.

 4. Add these two services providers to `app/config/app.php`: